ome/devspace/README.md

     NOTE:

-    `devspace_omero_branch` is the name of the git branch all the jobs will be using.
+    **devspace_omero_branch** is the name of the git branch all the jobs will be using.
 By default it is using `https://github.com/openmicroscopy/openmicroscopy/tree/develop`.
-    `devspace_git_repo` indicates the devspace repository to use.
+    **devspace_git_repo** indicates the devspace repository to use.
 If you do not need to use a specific repository, `https://github.com/openmicroscopy/devspace.git` is used
-    `devspace_git_version` indicates the branch or tag to use. `https://github.com/openmicroscopy/devspace/tree/master` is used by default.
+    **devspace_git_version** indicates the branch or tag to use.
+By default it is `https://github.com/openmicroscopy/devspace/tree/master`.
     See `https://github.com/openmicroscopy/ansible-role-devspace` for a full list of supported parameters.

 Create a virtual environment and install the dependencies: